Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 - Settings - Project due date and JOSM Presets.
 - Actions - Send messages to contributors, validate and invalidate the entire project with one click.

+> Filling in this information carefully is an essential part of making a successfull mapping project.
+It is very important that the objectives of the project are clear and that all resources which the mappers should take into account are laid out here.
+Keep in mind, that a fair share of mappers doesn't have previous experience with OpenStreetMap, and are not well familiar with tagging guidelines.
+>
+>  It is often advisable to confine one project to one class of objects to be mapped.
+If you need a basemap of an area better split it in several projects, one for the roads, one for the buildings etc. Now beginners can focus on a small class of objects while learning how to map them correctly.

 ### Description

 ![TM Description][]